1000Memories/photon-example/README.md

 ----

-Try it out on your own avatar: http://photon-example.herokuapp.com/{your twitter user name}
+Try it out on your own avatar: http://photon-example.herokuapp.com/{your-twitter-user-name}